In early 2013 a global brute-force attack began hitting WordPress installations on almost every WP hosting server in existence.

 Let’s start by looking at some facts …

-Thousands of websites are attacked every year … not just WordPress sites!
+Thousands of websites and blogs are attacked every year … not just WordPress sites!

-The sheer number of attacks on websites and blogs worldwide is increasing on a daily basis, and the situation is getting worse.
+The sheer number of attacks on websites and blogs around the world is increasing on a daily basis, and the situation is getting worse.

-Since it’s not a matter of if, but a matter of when before someone attempts to hack your website, are there any advantages that WordPress can offer you in terms of security?
+Since it’s not a matter of if, but a matter of when before a malicious user tries to hack your website, are there any advantages that WordPress can offer you in terms of security?

-Many people argue that WordPress is not a secure platform for building and running web sites because it is a freely available open source application.
+Many people argue that WordPress is not a safe platform for building and running a website or blog because its open source code means that anyone can view how the software application code works.

-Open source CMS programs like WordPress, Drupal and Joomla are free to use and anyone has access to the underlying code.
+Open-source CMS software like WordPress, Drupal and Joomla are free to use and anyone has access to the entire underlying software code.

-The argument, then, goes something like this: If anyone can study the Open Source code for WordPress, then hackers can easily obtain all of the code and go through every line, looking for vulnerabilities that could be exploited …
+The argument against using WordPress, then, goes something like this: If everyone can view the Open Source software code for WordPress, then hackers can easily obtain the code and study every single line, searching for vulnerabilities that could be exploited …

-(It’s no longer a matter of if, but a matter of when before your website will be targeted by hackers … WordPress or no WordPress!)
+(It’s not a matter of if, but a matter of when before someone will attempt to hack your website … WordPress or no WordPress!)

-While it’s true that WordPress is free to download and hackers can easily access it and study the code searching for holes and vulnerabilities that can be exploited (hackers can do the same with any program), the fact that WordPress is a free, open platform actually makes it more secure in many ways.
+While it’s true that WordPress is a free application and hackers can easily go through the code looking for security vulnerabilities or weaknesses that can be exploited (hackers can do the same with any software application), the fact that WordPress is a free, open software platform actually makes it more secure in several ways.

-This is because WordPress is supported by a huge volunteer community that consists of hundreds of people such as software programmers, plugin developers and theme designers who constantly help improve the program and make WordPress more secure …
+This is because WordPress is supported by a global volunteer community that consists of hundreds of software programmers, plugin developers and theme designers who are constantly working to help to improve the program and make WordPress more secure …

-(With WordPress, a huge volunteer community of hundreds of developers is responsible for keeping the code updated.
-Image source: make.wordpress.org)
+(With WordPress, a large community of web developers is responsible for keeping the core application maintained and updated.
+Image: WordPress.org)

-WordPress evolves because of the effort of thousands of committed individuals working around the clock to fix issues.
-Everyone benefits from hundreds of minds who are dedicated to improving the application and making the WordPress platform safer for every user …
+WordPress continually evolves through the effort of a global community working around the clock to fix issues.
+It benefits from hundreds of minds who are dedicated to improving the application, fixing bugs and making it safer for every user …

-(The WordPress core software is built by a large community of contributors.
-Screenshot source: WordPress.org)
+(The WordPress core software is built and maintained by an open community of volunteer members.
+Image source: WordPress.org)

-As soon as any security holes are identified by developers or users, these are normally recorded in user forums and addressed by the WordPress core development team …
+As soon as any security problems are discovered by developers or users, the WordPress development team are then notified …

-(WordPress is continually being improved by an open community of users and developers.
-Image source: make.wordpress.org)
+(WordPress is continually being improved upon by a huge community community of web developers and users.
+Screenshot source: make.wordpress.org)

-The WordPress community support system, therefore, is quite formidable and anyone can contribute to the process of getting vulnerabilities plugged.
+The WordPress community support system, therefore, is quite formidable and anybody can help contribute to securing the platform.

 For example:

-This is the reason why the core development team is constantly releasing new updates, and why you continually need to keep your sites and blogs updated …
+This is one of the reasons why the WordPress team is constantly releasing new version updates, and why you continually need to keep your WordPress sites and blogs regularly maintained …

-(WordPress continually releases new updates to plug security exploits)
+(WordPress frequently releases new version updates to address any security exploits found)

-Contrast the benefits of using an open source CMS technology like WordPress with proprietary CMS platforms where often the responsibility for improving software security, fixing bugs, etc. falls to a small team of developers with limited resources and you will quickly realize the security benefits of using WordPress to run your website or blog on a secure platform.
+Contrast the benefits of using an open source CMS technology like WordPress with proprietary platforms where often the responsibility for maintaining software security, fixing bugs, etc. falls to a smaller team of developers with limited resources and you will quickly understand the value of using WordPress to run your business presence online on a secure platform.

-The WordPress CMS is 100% free to download, use and modify, and hundreds of volunteers and expert developers are continually working to improve the software.
-Can a proprietary technology company afford to employ as many developers and programmers and still deliver you software that is 100% free to download, use and modify as you wish?
+The WordPress CMS is 100% free to download, use and modify, and thousands of volunteers and expert developers are continually working to improve the platform.
+Can a proprietary technology company afford to employ as many developers and programmers and still deliver you a completely free application that you can download, use and modify as you wish?

-Whilst on the topic of Open Source content management applications, research shows that the WordPress CMS is actually safer than other leading Open Source CMS platforms such as Drupal and Joomla.
+Whilst on the topic of Open Source content management applications, there is valid research to support the fact that WordPress is safer than other leading Open Source CMS platforms like Drupal and Joomla.

-For example, here is one study showing the number of security vulnerabilities found in each of these platforms during a certain period …
+For example, here is one study showing how many security vulnerabilities were found in popular CMS platforms …

-(WordPress experiences less security vulnerabilities than other leading CMS applications.
-Source: National Vulnerability Database)
+(WordPress experiences fewer security vulnerabilities than other leading CMS applications.
+Image source: National Vulnerability Database)

-Other research shows that, because WordPress is easy to use and to keep updated, when sites using different CMS platforms were tested for security issues, WordPress sites had fewer exposure to risk …
+Other studies show that, because WordPress is quite easy to use and keep updated, when sites using different CMS platforms were tested for security vulnerabilities, sites built with WordPress had fewer exposure to risk …

-According to a report called “Compromised Websites: An Owner’s Perspective,” which is published by a nonprofit organization that helps webmasters identify, remediate and prevent website compromises called StopBadware and security vendor Commtouch, most website owners have no idea about the security threats their websites are exposed to, how to properly secure a website, or deal with compromised web security.
+According to security organizations Commtouch and StopBadware in a published report entitled “Compromised Websites: An Owner’s Perspective“, many website owners have no idea about the threats their websites are exposed to, how to properly secure a website, or how to deal with compromised web security.

 In fact, over 60% of webmasters surveyed in this report didn’t even know how their sites were compromised after an attack …

-(Most webmasters don’t know how their sites get hacked.
-Screenshot: StopBadware.org)
+(Many webmasters don’t know how their sites get hacked.
+Image: StopBadware.org)

-When WordPress security issues were looked at in more detail, it was found that only a small percentage of vulnerabilities discovered in 3rd-party code are found in the WordPress CMS core, while most security issues are found in plug-ins and extensions created by 3rd-party developers …
+When WordPress security issues were looked at in more detail, it was found that only around between 20% – 30% percent of vulnerabilities discovered in third-party code are found in the WordPress CMS core, while 65% – 75% percent of all security issues are found in plug-ins and developed externally for WordPress …

-Like all robust software applications, WordPress is regularly updated in order to address new security issues that may arise.
-Improving software security is always a concern, and to that end, you should always keep your WordPress software, themes, and plugins up-to-date.
+Like many web applications, WordPress is updated regularly in order to deal with new security risks that can arise.
+Improving security is always a concern, and to that end, you should always keep your WordPress software, themes, and plugins up-to-date.

-WordPress … Good Enough For Banks To Use!
+WordPress … Secure Enough For Banks To Use!

-The amount of misinformation about WordPress security has even caused the co-founder of WordPress, Matt Mullenweg, to chime in and reply to posts online.
+The amount of misinformation about how secure WordPress is has even led the co-founder of WordPress, Matt Mullenweg, to chime into the online discussion.

 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.